Combining recordings with other tools for more insight

 Session recordings are generated for individual users and show you their actions across multiple pages, while heatmaps help you visualize data from page visitors in aggregate.

-When you are interested in a specific page, heatmaps can give extra clarity to the insights you pick up from a set of recordings.
-For example: if you notice the same behavior across 5 or 10 recordings (for example, users ignoring a button or call to action, CTA), you might be tempted to generalize and think that everybody visiting the page behaves in the same way.
+For example: if you notice the same behavior across 5 or 10 recordings (for example, users ignoring a CTA button), you might be tempted to generalize and think that everybody visiting the page behaves in the same way.
 A heatmap will easily help you prove or disprove the assumption.